 The College converted to an Academy on 1 March 2017.
 The Academy Trust Company, Hereford Sixth Form College, was formed as a company limited by guarantee on 28 November 2016 with a company number of 10499174.
 All the assets necessary for the proper operation of the College were transferred to the ATC on 1 March 2017, the conversion date.
-On March 31st 2019 Hereford Sixth Form College Trust converted to a Multi-academy Trust - the Heart of Mercia Trust comprising Hereford Sixth form College and Worcester Sixth Form College.
+On March 31st 2019 Hereford Sixth Form College Trust converted to a Multi-academy Trust - the Heart of Mercia Trust.
+The Trust currently comprises Hereford Sixth form College, King Edward VI College, Stourbridge and Worcester Sixth Form College.